1894 Harvard Crimson football team

 The 1894 Harvard Crimson football team represented Harvard University as an independent during the 1894 college football season.
 The team finished with an 11–2 record under first-year head coach William A. Brooks.
 The team won its first 11 games by a combined total of 326 to 16, but lost the final two games to Yale (4–12) and Penn (4–18).

+One of the largest crowds to see a game at Pennsylvania's University Athletic Grounds was on November 29, 1894; temporary stands were erected and more than 20,000 fans of both schools filled the ballpark to see Penn defeat Harvard 18–4.

 Harvard tackle Bert Waters was a consensus first-team All-American.